 Cell phone use by adults is prohibited while dropping off or picking up students.
 Remember, it is the law.
 Cell phones are a distraction to drivers while children are waiting for rides or boarding their vehicles.
 Safety first, please.
-Teachers and staff are not to allow a child into a vehicle in which the driver is speaking on a cell phone.

 GENERAL COURTESY and MANNERS NOT OLD FASHIONED